keybase/book-content/05-sites/00-index.md

 ```

 This record tells `kbpbot` to look in this folder to share your files.

+### Team folder also works

+Other than having a shared private folder with `kbpbot` like `/keybase/private/person,kbpbot`, any Keybase folder that `kbpbot` can read works.
+For example, you may place your site inside a team folder, and add `kbpbot` as a reader: `/keybase/team/awesometeam/awesome-site`.

 ### HTTPS security
 Thanks to [Let’s Encrypt](https://letsencrypt.org/), `kbpbot` is able to transparently request and install a HTTPS TLS/SSL certificate on your hosted domain name, for free.